 The station closed to passengers in 1967.

-The main building remains, in use as a house.
+The main building remains in use as a house, listed ^B^.
 The canopy it once featured is gone but the doorways which led to the platform are still there, blocked off and unused.
+There is a wooden porch over the doorway at street level.
 Both platforms are reduced to mounds.
 The original entry and stone steps down to the westbound platform remain.
 There was no goods yard.

 Dundee Trades Lane